 1. Do I suffer from any musculoskeletal pain?

 A common type of musculoskeletal pain is lower back pain.
 Neck, shoulder, hip and knee pain can also be classified as such.
-Musculoskeletal pain effects the bones, muscles, tendons, ligaments and nerves.
+Musculoskeletal pain affects the bones, muscles, tendons, ligaments and nerves.

 If you have had surgery to your back, neck, hip or knee, then there may be certain seated positions which result in pain.
 For example, if you have had a knee operation, then using a kneeling chair may result in additional pain.
 Contact your medical practitioner to confirm if there are any seated positions that you need to avoid.
 If so, then it could impact your choice of an office chair.